ELDER HENRY B. EYRING

 The first goal, stated boldly and plainly in the prospectus, is to “build testimonies of the restored gospel of Jesus Christ and to encourage living its principles.”
-That choice to put the Savior and His purposes first is the primary basis of my confidence in the future.
+That choice to put the Savior and His purposes first

 Every innovation, every change, will be measured against this test of the heart.
 How would this proposed change build testimony and true conversion to the restored gospel of Jesus Christ in the heart of a student?
 True conversion comes by gaining sufficient faith to live the principles of the restored gospel of Jesus Christ.
 Some potential and proposed innovations will help that to happen.
 There will be other innovations proposed that would be less helpful or might even hinder.
 The cumulative effect of change here will be to build testimony and accelerate true conversion.